tweichle/Predicting-Political-Tweets-NLP/README.md

 # Natural-Language-Processing
 ### Natural Language Processing (NLP) Text Classification Application in Python

-This repository contains the analysis of political tweets using the Twitter API.
+This repository contains the prediction of political tweets using the Twitter API.

 **Goals**